Chart Color Schemes

 Age

-Eastern Heights has a median age of 45, which is higher than Greater Brisbane's figure of 36 and significantly exceeds the national norm of 38.
-The percentage of people aged 85 and above in Eastern Heights is 6.5%, compared to Greater Brisbane.
-However, the 25-34 cohort is less prevalent at 10.8%.
-According to the 2021 Census, the 5-14 age group has decreased from 11.4% to 10.1%.
-Demographic projections suggest that Eastern Heights' age profile will change significantly by 2041.
-The 75-84 age group is expected to grow by 82%, adding 265 people, reaching a total of 591 from the current 325.
-This growth will be driven primarily by an aging population, with those aged 65 and above accounting for 66% of projected growth.
+Eastern Heights has a median age of 45, which exceeds Greater Brisbane's figure of 36 and is significantly higher than the national norm of 38.
+The proportion of people aged 85 and over in Eastern Heights is 6.5%, compared to Greater Brisbane.
+Conversely, the 25-34 age group is less prevalent in Eastern Heights at 10.8%.
+According to the 2021 Census, the 5-14 age group has decreased from 11.4% to 10.2%.
+By 2041, demographic modeling suggests significant changes in Eastern Heights' age profile.
+The 75-84 age group is projected to grow by 80%, increasing from 326 to 589 people.
+The aging population trend is evident, with those aged 65 and over accounting for 66% of the projected growth.
 Meanwhile, the 0-4 and 25-34 age groups are expected to experience population declines.